 Trauma therapy in Maryland & Vermont

-Trauma is more than what just happened; it’s when your nervous system holds what words can’t
+Trauma is more than what just happened in the past; it’s when your nervous system holds what words can’t

 You might be..